ibabel/ailab/VirtualStage/README.md

 ### Removing the background

-Put the videos you want to process in a folder, and create an output folder in your system as well.
-Using fast storage disks will short the total processing time.
+Put the videos you want to process in a folder and create an output folder in your system as well.
+Using fast storage disks will shorten the total processing time.

 Edit `run.ps1` accordingly to parameters below and run it on _PowerShell_.